 We are not experts, only foodies, but we are some experience with different cuisines around the world, like Portuguese, Bulgarian, or Thai.
 In this article, we share some of our favorite Angolan dishes and ingredients.

-Overall Angolan food is a mix of African Food and Portuguese food, because of the huge historical context of the between the countries.
+Overall Angolan food is a mix of African Food and Portuguese food because of the huge historical context between the countries.
 In the last years, Angolan gastronomy has been influenced by Brazilian food, which curiously has been originally strongly influenced by African food.

 Ingredients of Angola Food

 The main staple ingredients of Angolan food include flour, beans and rice, fish (and seafood), pork and chicken, and several vegetables such as sweet potato, plantains, tomatoes, onions, and okra.
 However, the most important is obviously Cassava.

 Cassava is a very important plant in Angola, especially in the North.
 It is the largest source of carbohydrates in Angola.
 Angola is the 3rd largest producer of cassava in Africa and is also the biggest consumer.
 The roots are dried to make bombó and whipped to make fuba (flour).